cloudfoundry/disaster-recovery-acceptance-tests/README.md

 ## Running DRATs in your CI

 We have shared a [task](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/drats) to run drats with your CI.
 The task would establish an SSH tunnel using [`sshuttle`](http://sshuttle.readthedocs.io) so that it can run from outside the network.
-Note that this task needs a privileged container
+Note that this task needs a privileged container.